StickySource/sticky-tile-apicheck/README.md

 # sticky-tile-apicheck

-Plugin configurations for validating an api does not break is contract
+Plugin configurations for validating an api does not break its contract